 Other Ways to Earn Chase Ultimate Rewards

-Beyond swiping your card to make purchases, there are several other ways to earn through the Chase Ultimate Rewards program.
+Beyond swiping your card to make purchases, there are several other ways to earn points through the Chase Ultimate Rewards.

-You can earn even more cash back by shopping through the Chase portal.
+You can earn even more bonus points by shopping through the Chase portal.
 Stores can be filtered by category or you can conduct a keyword search.
 Once you locate the store you’re looking for, the extra cash back percentage will appear on the icon and you can proceed with your shopping by clicking the “Shop Now” button.

 The homepage for the Shop through Chase portal also includes seasonal offers with extra bonus/cash back incentives of up to eight percent.